ansible/ansible/docs/proposals/docker/docker_container_moduler.md

     - List of volumes to mount within the container.
     - 'Use docker CLI-style syntax: C(/host:/container[:mode])'
     - You can specify a read mode for the mount with either C(ro) or C(rw).
-      Starting at version 2.1, SELinux hosts can additionally use C(z) or C(Z) mount options to use a shared or private label for the volume.
+    - SELinux hosts can additionally use C(z) or C(Z) to use a shared or private label for the volume.
 default: null

 volumes_from:
   description:
-    - List of container names to mount volumes from.
+    - List of container names or Ids to get volumes from.
   default: null
 ```